ASAP-CRN/spatial-transcriptomics-wf/README.md

 1. [Preprocessing](#preprocessing)
 2. [Cohort analysis](#cohort-analysis)

-The 10x Visium workflow has a step in between for [image analysis](#image-analysis).

 ## Preprocessing

 Run once per sample; only rerun when the preprocessing workflow version is updated.
 Preprocessing outputs are stored in the originating team's raw and staging data buckets.

-## Image analysis (10x Visium only)

-Run once per sample; only rerun when the image analysis workflow version is updated.
-Image analysis outputs are not saved, but instead, treated as intermediate outputs.

 ## Cohort analysis